 Duncan Baker-Brown's work interrogates the potential of sustainable development, looking to whether it is possible to develop contemporary buildings in an environmentally benign manner and whether this challenges notions of economic and aesthetic viability.
 With projects such as the Brighton Waste House, Duncan creates examples of community practice that, through the use of innovative techniques such as ‘resource mapping’ can redefine what local materials are and match them with local skills and trades.
 Perhaps this can form the beginnings of a new local architectural identity.

 A primary feature of Duncan Baker-Brown's design work is the reduced dependence on fosil fuels as well as a consideration of the sources of materials for the construction and other industries.
 Architectural projects have been delivered using locally sourced, non-toxic, organic materials to ensure healthy buildings with small ‘carbon/ ecological footprints’.
 A number of the materials specified by BBM, such as Sweet Chestnut Glue-Lam beams and cladding were used for the first time in the construction industry.

 Baker-Brown is particularly interested in developing an new architectural language borne out of an aspiration towards sustainable development, merging with issues of how we live our lives today.
 He believes architects should engage with the ‘nature’ of the place they are sited as well as to a brief and programme.
 Through his practice Baker-Brown has focused on projects that demonstrate ways of translating a combination of local ‘grown’ materials and local ‘waste’ materials from the surrounding landscape into architectural form.
-This research focus manifests itself in built architectural projects, writings, supervision of MAs at The Universities of Brighton and East London where he ran the MA in Sustainable Design for 3 years, as well as a touring exhibition of the work of BBM entitled ‘Built Ecologies: Translating landscape into architecture’..
+This research focus manifests itself in built architectural projects, writings, supervision of MAs at The Universities of Brighton and East London where he ran the MA in Sustainable Design for 3 years, as well as a touring exhibition of the work of BBM entitled ‘Built Ecologies: Translating landscape into architecture’.